Jodie Aysha

 Jodie Aysha (born Jodie Aysha Henderson; 22 November 1988 in Leeds, England) is an English singer and songwriter.

 Career

-Aysha had success at the age of 18, when her song "Heartbroken", which she wrote when she was 14 about her older sister who at the time was heartbroken, was remixed by producer T2.
-"Heartbroken" reached number 2 on the UK Singles Chart, held off the top spot by X Factor winner Leona Lewis.
-It remained at the number 2 spot for three weeks and enjoyed 14 weeks in the Top 40 of that chart.
+Aysha had success at the age of 18, when her song "Heartbroken", written when she was 14, was remixed by producer T2.
+The song was about her older sister's heartbreak at the time.
+"Heartbroken" reached number 2 on the UK Singles Chart, held off the top spot by The X Factor winner Leona Lewis.
+It remained at the number 2 spot for three weeks and enjoyed 14 weeks in the Top 40.

+Despite winning a lawsuit over unpaid royalties, Aysha told the Metro in 2026 that she was still owed £100,000.